 We learn about the person's routines, triggers, communication style, safety concerns, mobility, meals, personal care needs, and family goals.
 Then we build a care plan that gives caregivers clear instructions and helps families understand what support can and cannot include.

-As dementia progresses, care needs may change.
-The care plan should be reviewed when routines become harder, safety concerns increase, or family caregivers need more support.
+As dementia progresses, care needs change.
+We review the care plan when routines become harder, safety concerns increase, or family caregivers need more support.

-Dementia can make bathing, dressing, toileting, grooming, and mobility harder.
-Personal care assistance can support those routines.
+Personal Care Assistance — Dementia can make bathing, dressing, toileting, grooming, and mobility harder.
+Personal care assistance supports those routines.

-Companionship can support engagement, meals, reminders, and a calmer daily rhythm.
+Companion Care — Companionship supports engagement, meals, reminders, and a calmer daily rhythm.

-Family caregivers often need planned breaks.
-Respite care can support the loved one while the primary caregiver rests or handles other responsibilities.
+Respite Care — Family caregivers often need planned breaks.
+Respite care supports the loved one while the primary caregiver rests or handles other responsibilities.

 Why Choose Home Care Charleston SC for Dementia Support?

 Dementia support requires patience, routine, communication, and clear boundaries.
 Families should verify caregiver training, supervision, backup plans, and what the provider is licensed to do.
-Home Care Charleston SC can help families discuss non-medical support options and build a practical care plan around daily life at home.
+Home Care Charleston SC helps families discuss non-medical support options and build a practical care plan around daily life at home.

 Care Planning Details for Dementia and Alzheimer's Care